Hochschild cohomology of $m$-Cluster tilted algebras of type $\widetilde{\mathbb{A}}$: Preliminaries

 \subsection{Gentle algebras}

 While we briefly recall some concepts concerning bound quivers and algebras, we refer the reader to \cite{ASS06} or \cite{ARS95}, for instance, for unexplained notions.

-Let \K \ be a commutative field.
+Let \K \ be an algebraic closed field.
 A quiver $Q$ is the data of two sets, $Q_0$ (the \textit{vertices}) and $Q_1$ (the \textit{arrows}) and two maps \mor{s,t}{Q_1}{Q_0} that assign to each arrow $\a$ its \textit{source} $s(\a)$ and its \textit{target} $t(\a)$.
 We write \mor{\a}{s(\a)}{t(\a)}.
-If $\b\in Q_1$ is such that $t(\a)=s(\b)$ then the composition of $\a$ and $\b$ is the path $\a\b$.
+If $\a,\b \in Q_1$ are such that $t(\a)=s(\b)$ then the composition of $\a$ and $\b$ is the path $\a\b$.
 This extends naturally to paths of arbitrary positive length.
 The \emph{path algebra} $\K Q$ is the $\K$-algebra whose basis is the set of all paths in $Q$, including one stationary path $e_x$ at each vertex $x\in Q_0$, endowed with the multiplication induced from the composition of paths.
 In case $|Q_0|$ is finite, the sum of the stationary paths - one for each vertex - is the identity.

 If the quiver $Q$ has no oriented cycles, it is called \emph{acyclic}.
 A \emph{relation} in $Q$ is a $\K$-linear combination of paths of length at least $2$ sharing source and target.
 A relation which is a path is called \emph{monomial}, and the relation is \emph{quadratic} if the paths appearing in it have all length $2$.
 Let $\mathcal{R}$ be a set of relations.
 Given $\mathcal{R}$ one can consider the two-sided ideal of $\K Q$ it generates $I=\langle \mathcal{R}\rangle \subseteq \langle Q_1 \rangle^2$.
 It is called \emph{admissible} if there exists a natural number $r\geqslant 2$ such that $\left\langle Q_1 \right\rangle^r \subseteq I$.
-The pair $(Q,I)$ is a \emph{bound quiver}, and associated to it is the algebra $A=\K Q/I$.
-It is known that any finite dimensional basic algebra over an algebraically closed field is obtained in this way, see \cite{ASS06}, for instance.
+The pair $(Q,I)$ is a \emph{bound quiver}, and $A=\K Q/I$ is its associated algebra.
+We said $\K Q/I$ is quadratic monomial if $I$ is generated by paths of length two.
+It is known that any finite dimensional basic algebra over an algebraically closed field is obtained in this way, see \cite{G72}.

 The class of gentle algebras defined by Assem and Skowro\'nski in \cite{AH81} has been extensively studied, see \cite{AS87, AG08, BB10, Buan2008, Murphy2010, SZ03}, for instance, and is particularly well understood, at least from the representation theoretic point of view.
 This class includes, among others, iterated tilted, cluster tilted and $m$-cluster tilted algebras of types $\mathbb{A}$ and $\tilde{\mathbb{A}}$, and, as shown in \cite{SZ03}, is closed under derived equivalence.